yvvki/bunup/docs/docs/index.md

 Bunup is the ⚡️ **blazing-fast build tool** for TypeScript and JavaScript libraries, designed for flawless developer experience and speed, **powered by Bun** — up to **~100× faster than Tsup**.

 ::: tip 💖
-**Building with Bun?
-You need Bunup.** Designed specifically for the Bun ecosystem with unmatched speed.
-Bunup is the bundler in your bun stack.
+Designed specifically for the Bun ecosystem with unmatched speed. **Bunup is the bundler in your bun stack**.
 :::

 ## What Can It Bundle?